- Affectionate Nickname: Mrs. Fox and their friends call him "Foxy."

 - Character Tics: Twitches his ear and/or spits when aggravated.

-- Jerk with a Heart of Gold: He's not nice to Kristofferson at all, but warms up to him at the end.
+- Jerk with a Heart of Gold: He's not nice to Kristofferson at all and is clearly going through some stuff, but warms up to and apologises to him at the end.

-- Sensitive Guy and Manly Man: The Manly Man to Kirstofferson's Sensitive Guy.
+- Sensitive Guy and Manly Man: Zig-Zagged, to say the least.
+See Kristofferson's folder.

 - Super Heroes Wear Capes: His white outfit with a towel cape seems to be based on the White Cape comics he's seen reading.